cakephp/docs/en/development/configuration.rst

         array('name' => 'Pizza, Inc.', 'slogan' => 'Pizza for your body and soul');

     If $key is left null, all values in Configure will be returned.

+    If the value corresponding to the specified $key does not exist then null will be returned

 .. php:staticmethod:: consume($key)